-Greeting from Napa, California and PBL World which is hosted by BIE (BUCK institute for Education).
-BIE is the leader in facilitating Project Based learning Professional Development throughout the world.
-Since I am a member of the BIE National Faculty I am enjoying facilitating and networking with educators from across the world at this premier conference.
-In this post I address the concept of “Driving Questions” I know it is a read you will enjoy and share.
-I have evn included some amazing links including some to the BUCK Institute (BIE).
-To ensure you do not miss one of these valuable posts or other resources covering Web 2.0, STEM, 21st century learning, and technology integration please sign up for 21centuryedtech by email or RSS.
-As always I invite you to follow me on twitter (@mjgormans).
+Welcome back and I sure hope you enjoyed the last article of 20 Reasons for Maker Space in Education and also 10 Sites To Help You Start Making In The Classroom.
+In this post I highlight 10 additional sites that can promote making with an emphasis on some tech tools.
+I encourage you to send me information and resources you think help with this idea, as I am also Making time to learn.
+First, to ensure you do not miss one of these valuable posts or other resources covering PBL, Digital Curriculum, Web 2.0, STEM, 21st century learning, and technology integration please sign up for 21centuryedtech by email or RSS.
+As always, I invite you to follow me on twitter (@mjgormans).
 Please give this post a retweet and pass it on.
 Have a great week – Michael Gorman (21centuryedtech)

-Thank you for joining me in this PBL series on “Driving Questions”.
-I hope you found this formation something you can use in your school and to share with other educators.
+I hope you found this information is something you can use in your school and share with other educators.
 As always , I invite you to follow me on twitter (@mjgormans).
 Please give this post a retweet and pass it on to someone who will benefit.
-Watch for other posts in this series!
-To ensure you do not miss one of these valuable posts or other resources covering PBL, STEM, 21st century learning, and technology integration please sign up for21centuryedtech by email or RSS.
-Have a great week… enjoy the Drive To Inquiry! – Mike (
+To ensure you do not miss a future valuable post or other resource covering PBL, Digital Curriculum, STEM, 21st century learning, and technology integration please sign up for21centuryedtech by email or RSS.
+Have a great week… enjoy Making! – Mike (http://21centuryedtech.wordpress.com/

 Get ready for more links and resources on this series covering the Maker Movement in K12 Education and also a collection on the connections between PBL, STEM and Technology Integration… first make some time to sign up and follow me on twitter (@mjgormans). – Michael Gorman (https://21centuryedtech.wordpress.com/)